page === 'home' && ( )

 3. Cabinet Refacing: New Look with the Existing Box

 Cabinet refacing replaces the doors, drawer fronts, and exposed cabinet surfaces while keeping the existing cabinet boxes.
-The box interiors, shelves, and drawer boxes remain in place.
+The box interiors, shelves, and drawer boxes stay in place.
 New veneer or laminate is applied to the face frames and sides of the cabinets.

 This is the most significant update you can make without pulling out and replacing the cabinets entirely.
 Done properly, a refaced kitchen looks new.
-Done with lower-quality materials or without proper surface preparation, it looks like a veneer applied over old cabinets.

 Refacing makes sense when:

-- Cabinet boxes are structurally sound (no water damage, no soft spots, hinges mounting properly)
+• Cabinet boxes are structurally sound: no water damage, no soft spots, hinges mounting properly

-- You want to change the door style substantially
+• You want to change the door style substantially

 Refacing does not make sense when:

-- You want to change the layout, add an island, or reconfigure the kitchen significantly
+• You want to change the layout, add an island, or reconfigure the kitchen significantly

 4. Open Shelving and Glass Doors to Break Up Solid Cabinet Runs